jestjs/jest/docs/en/MockFunctionAPI.md

 The [`clearMocks`](configuration.html#clearmocks-boolean) configuration option is available to clear mocks automatically between tests.

 ### `mockFn.mockReset()`
-Resets all information stored in the mock, including any inital implementation given.
+Resets all information stored in the mock, including any initial implementation and mock name given.

 This is useful when you want to completely restore a mock back to its initial state.